ODOT’s 2016 Construction Season:

 Projects to focus on safety, efficiency and economic impact

-The Ohio Department of Transportation will invest $2.1 billion in the state’s transportation network this construction season.
+COLUMBUS (Tuesday, March 29, 2016) – The Ohio Department of Transportation will invest $2.1 billion in the state’s transportation network this construction season.

-This year’s program is driven by two key components: addressing major critical infrastructure needs today, and introducing an enhanced, data-driven business strategy for maintaining the 43,000 miles of roads and 14,000 bridges on the state system.
+The 2016 program is driven by two key components: addressing major critical infrastructure needs today, and introducing an enhanced, data-driven business strategy for maintaining the 43,000 miles of roads and 14,000 bridges on the state system.

 THE 2016 PROGRAM

-ODOT will deliver more than 1,100 new projects across the state in 2016.
+ODOT will deliver more than 1,100 projects across the state in 2016.
 Altogether, they are designed to improve the condition of roads and bridges, increase safety, and make the transportation of people and goods more efficient.

 “We’re charged with the care of Ohio’s largest man-made asset—the transportation network,” said ODOT Director Jerry Wray.
 “We take this very seriously, because investments in our infrastructure are vital to Ohio’s economic growth and development.
 By maintaining a safe, reliable, and efficient system, we help to create the environment for more jobs, easier commerce, and a stronger Ohio—for today and for tomorrow.”